top of page

 The verb 'emancipate' has its etymological roots in Latin.
 It is derived from the Latin word 'emancipare,' which is a combination of 'e,' meaning 'out of,' and 'manus,' meaning 'hand,' along with 'capere,' meaning 'to take.'
 In ancient Rome, 'emancipare' referred to the formal act of releasing someone from the control or ownership of another by transferring them from the power of one person's hand to another, often signifying the granting of freedom to a slave or a child transitioning to adulthood.
 Over time, the term 'emancipate' evolved to describe the broader act of liberating or setting free from any form of bondage, oppression, or a state of subjugation.
 It carries the profound connotation of breaking the chains of servitude or captivity and granting individuals their rights and autonomy, reflecting its Latin origins of transferring someone out of another's hand and into their own self-determined destiny.

-Quiz: Find the meaning of emancipate
+Quiz: Find the meaning of the verb emancipate:

 Try Again!